 How to Detail a Car: 6 Tips to Make it Look Fresh

 If you’re planning to sell your car to a dealership, the trick is to make it look as close to resale condition as possible.
 That way, the appraiser knows it will take much less effort to recondition and resell, which should mean a higher value or higher chance of selling it.
-There are no guarantees with prices as every car is different but at the very least, you improve your chances of a sale if you detail your car before you sell it.

 Here’s how to detail your car before you sell it while spending very little money.

-Two buckets for the win
+Two Buckets for the Win

 The first thing you’ll need to detail your car before you sell it is two buckets.
 One for warm soapy water and one with clean cold water for rinsing.
 You can clean a car with a single bucket but this way avoids cross-contamination and having to spend ages cleaning out the soapy bucket.